wrex/rexs.tips/content/en/guitar/tests/_index.md

 close together and organized in hierarchies.

 I just want to make my guitar practice as efficient as possible, but many of Luhman's ideas seem directly applicable.
+Luhman's system appeals to me expressly _because_ it only uses handwritten notes on simple index cards.

-I'm leery of computer apps for note taking during practice: I _know_ that once I put down my guitar and start typing on a computer or phone, I'm doomed.
+As I mentioned above, I'm leery of touching the computer during practice: I _know_ that once I put down my guitar and start typing on a computer or phone, I'm doomed.
 It could be minutes, hours, or literally days until I get back to the guitar.

-Luhman's system appeals to me _expressly_ because it only uses handwritten notes on simple index cards.
+{{< /alert >}}

+{{< alert title="Warning" color="warning" >}}
-I want to be clear, however, that the system described here is still somewhat in flux and somewhat aspirational (as of May, 2020).
+The system described here is still quite new.
+It's still in flux and somewhat aspirational (as of May, 2020).
 I've **not** yet used it long enough to create real-world examples, and some rough edges are bound to remain.
+Your mileage may vary.
 {{< /alert >}}

-## Preparation
+### Preparation

 1. Create a dedicated `practice area`.
 Make it as distraction-free as possible.
    The corner of a room suffices, but everything you need should always be out